 Copies.
-You should submit legible photocopies of documents requested, unless the Instructions specifically state that you must submit an original document.
-USCIS may request an original document at the time of filing or at any time during processing of an application or petition.
-If USCIS requests an original document from you, it will be returned to you after USCIS determines it no longer needs your original.
+You should submit legible photocopies of requested documents unless the Instructions specifically instruct you to submit an original document.
+USCIS may request an original document at any time during our process.
+If we request an original document from you, we will return it to you after USCIS determines it no longer needs the original.

-NOTE: If you submit original documents when not required or requested by USCIS, your original documents may be immediately destroyed after we receive them.
+NOTE: If you submit original documents when they are not required or requested, USCIS may destroy them after we receive them.

 Translations.
 If you submit a document with information in a foreign language, you must also submit a full English translation.
-The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
-The certification must also include the translator's signature, printed name, the signature date, and the translator's contact information.
+The translator must sign a certification that the English language translation is complete and accurate, and that they are competent to translate from the foreign language into English.
+The certification must also include their signature, printed name, the signature date, and their contact information.